Nov 15, 2023

 Business advice + cookies!

-of challenges she encountered.
+During the students’ field study with Deborah Tuggle, owner and president of Bite Me! cookies, they learned about facing challenges, starting and running a business, working with partners, and more.
+Ms. Tuggle shared her fascinating story of starting and growing a business, overcoming obstacles, and running her now very successful small business.
+One student asked for examples of challenges she encountered.
 She said she created “The Cookie” for Metropolitan Market – a wildly popular bakery item – and supplied it for 5 years.
 Now, the stores use her recipe without giving her credit.
 She also described a more recent challenge, a metal detection fiasco in her warehouse when Bite Me! was collaborating with other businesses to create an ice cream sandwich.

 Ms. Tuggle emphasized the importance of taking care of her employees through ethical business practices, such as providing a living wage, working only Monday-Friday, and supporting new immigrants in the community by offering high-paying work programs to set them up for success.
 Her warehouse posts all the signage in seven languages.